 In addition to bias, there are other African American healthcare differences that impact hypertension, diabetes, stroke, diet counseling and more.
 These differences, by and large, are also being ignored by hospital systems, medical schools and providers.

-The good news is the first textbook addressing the patient-centered clinical care of African Americans in due to be released in December 2019.
+The good news is the first textbook addressing the patient-centered clinical care of African Americans was recently released.